Employee Assignments

 How It Works

-6. Members who already have an active assignment are automatically skipped.
+- Members who already have an active assignment are automatically skipped, and the existing assignment is named in the warning.

-After creation, you'll see a notification like: "5 assignment(s) created for team (2 skipped)".
-Skipped workers are listed with the reason (usually "already has an active assignment").
+After creation, you'll see a notification like: "5 assignment(s) created for team (2 skipped)", with the names and reasons of any skipped workers listed in the notification body.

 Team assignments work great for shift planning.
 Before a shift starts, assign the day's work to each team — scanning team gets their auction/vendor, picking team gets their pick lists.
 Workers just scan their badge and start.